aiven/devportal/CONTRIBUTING.rst

 **What is DevPortal?**

 DevPortal is Aiven’s developer portal.
-It’s goal is to provide a comprehensive set of help articles aimed at developers using Aiven’s products.
+Its goal is to provide a comprehensive set of help articles aimed at developers using Aiven’s products.

 **How does DevPortal work?**